layoutBox/FlexLayout/README.md

 ## FlexLayout principles and philosophy <a name="introduction"></a>

-* Flexbox layouting is simple, powerfull and fast.
+* Flexbox layouting is simple, powerful and fast.
 * FlexLayout syntax is concise and chainable.
-* FlexLayout/yoga is incredibly fast, its even faster than manual layout.
+* FlexLayout/yoga is incredibly fast, it's even faster than manual layout.
 See [Performance](#performance).
 * The source code structure matches the flexbox structure, making it easier to understand and modify.
 Flex containers are defined on one line, and its items (children) are imbricated.
 This makes the flexbox structure much more visual and easy to understand.
 * Supports left-to-right (LTR) and right-to-left (RTL) languages.